pypackaging-native/pypackaging-native/docs/background/binary_interface.md

-One prominent example of such usage is `absl::string_view`, which backports the C++17 `std::string_view` back to C++11 & C++14 (this feature allows to heavily cut down on useless copies involving strings, which has a strong performance impact).
+One prominent example of such usage is `absl::string_view`, which backports the C++17 `std::string_view` back to C++11 & C++14 (this feature allows to heavily cut down on useless copies involving strings, which has a substantial performance impact).
 However, these backports are generally not ABI-compatible with the implementations for later standard versions.

 This puts abseil in the curious position that the C++ standard version used to compile it has an impact on its ABI.
 This is because abseil -- by default --